Raid on Havre de Grace

-The Raid on Havre de Grace was a seaborne military operation that took place on 3 May 1813 during the broader War of 1812.
+The Raid on Havre de Grace was a seaborne raid that took place on 3 May 1813 during the broader War of 1812.
 A squadron of the British Royal Navy under Rear Admiral George Cockburn attacked the town of Havre de Grace, Maryland, at the mouth of the Susquehanna River.
-Although the raid resulted in just one American casualty, it catalyzed widespread hatred of Cockburn by the Americans.
+Cockburn's forces routed the town's defenders and sacked and burnt several buildings before withdrawing.

 Background

 Cockburn sailed for the upper Chesapeake Bay from near Baltimore and occupied Spesutie Island on 23 April 1813.
 After a successful raid on Frenchtown on the Elk River on 29 April, Cockburn attempted to venture further upriver until forces at Fort Defiance stopped him.

-Cockburn had vowed to destroy any town that showed resistance.
-The admiral had not initially planned to attack Havre de Grace but when he saw an American flag flying over the town and the local battery fired shots, he decided to attack.
+Cockburn had vowed to destroy any American town that decided to violently resist him.
+He had not initially planned to attack Havre de Grace but when he saw an American flag flying over the town and a local American battery firing shots at his forces, he decided to attack.

 Attack

 Cockburn's fleet was anchored off Turkey Point, separated from Havre de Grace by an area of shoal water too shallow for large ships to navigate.
 Cockburn therefore sent Commander John Lawrence at the head of a flotilla of sixteen or nineteen boats to row across the shoals, beginning at midnight on 3 May.

 Despite or because of intelligence warning of an impending attack, most of the militia that had been in Havre de Grace had departed before the raid.
 Fewer than forty troops remained at the Concord Point battery when the flotilla attacked at dawn.
-These troops briefly returned fire until a Congreve rocket killed a civilian.
+These troops briefly returned fire until Congreve rockets were fired at the town, which killed a resident of Havre de Grace.
 Lieutenant George Augustus Westphal then stormed and captured the battery.

 Second Lieutenant John O'Neill single-handedly manned another battery—the so-called "Potato Battery"—until his cannon's recoil struck him.
 O'Neill retreated to fire on the British with a musket while he unsuccessfully signaled the militia to return.

-The townspeople and remaining militia retreated as Westphal and his troops drove them further from town.
-The British raided the town and burned 40 of its 60 houses.
+The townspeople and remaining militia retreated as the British drove them further from town.
+Westphal and his troops entered the town and burnt 40 of its 60 houses.
 They spared the Episcopal church from being burned, although they did vandalize it.

 Cockburn removed six cannons from the town and took O'Neill and two other Americans back to his flagship, HMS Maidstone.
 However, Cockburn released O'Neill upon appeal from local magistrates.
 Cockburn reported only one injury: Westphal was shot in the hand.

 After the raid on Havre de Grace, Cockburn sent troops up the Susquehanna River to destroy a depot and vessels there.
-Forces also navigated to nearby Principio Furnace, a large ironworks and cannon foundry, and destroyed the facilities there.
+British forces also navigated to nearby Principio Furnace, a large ironworks and cannon foundry, and destroyed the facilities there.